What's going on in the picture?

 Why do you think she's sitting outside the principal's office?

 Making inferences from text is tough for many students.
-Not so much if you start with pictures.
+But it's easier if you start inferencing with pictures.

-My students and I look at photographs together this way when we work on making inferences.
+My students and I look at more pictures to teach inference.
 Later, we move into small groups or partner work to answer the three questions: What do you observe?
 What do you infer?
 What do you predict?

 Wait!
 Did she get into trouble?
 But she's kind of happy that she did?
 Like maybe she beat up a bully who was picking on other kids?
 And she's going to get into trouble for it, but she's still happy that she did it?